Miscellaneous travel-related expenses essential to the transaction of official business are reimbursable to the traveler. (SAAM 10.60)

 Reimbursable expenses include, but are not limited to:

-- Taxi and shuttle fares (including tips), car rentals, parking fees and ferry and bridge tolls.
+- Reasonable ground transportation fares (including tips), car rentals, parking fees and ferry and bridge tolls.

 - Registration fees required in connection with attendance at conventions, conferences and official meetings.
 See 95.05.